Eligibility and pre-enrolment

 Students beginning the Diploma of Governance BSB52318 will need to register for a USI number and provide it upon registration on the first day of the course.
 You can do so on the USI website.

-Students will have access to an easy-to-use, purpose-built Student Portal where they can draft and lodge assessments, contact their tutor and explore rich content relating to their studies.
+Students will have access to an easy-to-use, purpose-built Student Portal where they can watch videos, draft and lodge assessments, contact their tutor communicate with other students in their group and explore rich content relating to their studies.

-In most cases your assessor will be the same person you had as your trainer during the face-to-face learning blocks of this course.
+In most cases your assessor will be the same person you had as your tutor during the webinar portions of the course.
 Our trainers' profiles can be found here.

 Extenuating circumstances can be taken into consideration but you must be prepared to stay on track in completing your assessments.
 We will support you in completing the assessments through our online portal, student webinars and tutorials and interviews with subject matter experts from the sector.

 Yes, there are 3 mandated units to be completed each quarter.
-All 3 of these units must be submitted at the end of the quarter.
+All 3 of these units must be submitted at the end of the quarter at the latest.
 Students should complete one assessment per month.
 You can complete the three assessments per quarter in any order but all three must be completed by the due date.

 Please contact your trainer directly for any questions regarding assessments or course material.
-Your trainer's details will have been provided to you on the first day of your course.
+This can be done via the student portal.
 We will also support you in completing the assessments through our online portal, student webinars and tutorials and interviews with subject matter experts from the sector.

 Submitted material is treated with the utmost care and discretion.
 All responses are treated confidentially and will not be used for any other purpose other than for assessment.